 To obtain a master’s degree or not to obtain a master’s degree, that is the question.
-A master’s degree takes an enormous investment of not only money but time as well.
-With such a significant amount of time and money on the line, this begs the question: Is a master’s degree really worth it in the tech industry?
-Well, the answer depends on a few factors.
-First, your goals, and secondly, if you have the resources to complete a master’s program.
+A master’s degree is an enormous investment of both your time and money.
+With these two on the line, a question worth considering abounds.
+Is a master’s degree worth it in the tech industry?

 Master’s Degree Costs and Requirements

-There are many factors to consider when adding up the final costs of a program, such as:
+There are many factors to review when adding up the final costs of a program.
+These include:

 Online vs in-person programs: Online programs are popular right now, causing a spike in tuition pricing.
-However, in-person education results in transportation and other miscellaneous costs, so these expenses need to be factored in when comparing final costs between in-person and online programs.
+However, in-person education results in transportation and other miscellaneous costs.
+As a result, it’s important to factor in these expenses when comparing final costs between in-person and online programs.

-The subject of study: Which program you choose will result in either a lower or higher tuition rate.
+The subject of study: The program you choose will result in either a lower or higher tuition rate.
 Different programs require various credits and hours to complete the degree, which may result in higher tuition.
 Besides financial costs, you also need to consider the opportunity costs.
 A minute you spend sitting in a class can be a minute spent doing something else.
 Time is money.

 Master’s Degrees Worth Earning